sce/flot/API.md

 configure one axis, see below for what to do if you've got more than one x axis or y axis.

-If you don't set the "show" option (i.e. it is null), visibility is auto-detected, i.e. the axis will show up if there's data associated with it.
-You can override this by setting the "show" option to true or false.
+If you don't set the `show` option (i.e. it is `null`), visibility is auto-detected, i.e. the axis will show up if there's data associated with it.
+You can override this by setting the `show` option to `true` or `false`.

-The "position" option specifies where the axis is placed, bottom or top for x axes, left or right for y axes.
-The "mode" option determines how the data is interpreted, the default of null means as decimal numbers.
-Use "time" for time series data; see the time series data section.
-The time plugin (jquery.flot.time.js) is required for time series support.
+The `position` option specifies where the axis is placed, bottom or top for x axes, left or right for y axes.
+The `mode` option determines how the data is interpreted, the default of `null` means as decimal numbers.
+Use `time` for time series data; see the time series data section.
+The time plugin (*jquery.flot.time.js*) is required for time series support.

-The "color" option determines the color of the labels and ticks for the axis (default is the grid color).
-For more fine-grained control you can also set the color of the ticks separately with "tickColor" (otherwise it's autogenerated as the base color with some transparency).
+The `color` option determines the color of the labels and ticks for the axis (default is the grid color).
+For more fine-grained control you can also set the color of the ticks separately with `tickColor` (otherwise it's autogenerated as the base color with some transparency).

-You can customize the font used to draw the labels with CSS or directly with "font".
-The default value of null means that the font is read from the font style on the placeholder element (80% the size of that to be precise).
-If you set it directly with "font: { ... }", the format is like this:
+You can customize the font used to draw the labels with CSS or directly with `font`.
+The default value of `null` means that the font is read from the font style on the placeholder element (80% the size of that to be precise).
+If you set it directly with `font: { ... }`, the format is like this:

 ```js